 Bhagoria Festival at Jhabua, Madhya Pradesh

 Landed in Indore, made a pit stop at Ujjain and paid a visit to the reigning deity of the city Mahakaal.
 And drove through dusty roads, dry arid hillocks to reach Jhabua by the end of the day.
-M P Tourism organized a film show to tell us about the festival that has been filmed over many years during the festival by an independent photographer.
-Let me share what I learned through the film and the literature first.
+MP Tourism organized a film show to tell us about the festival that has been filmed over many years during the festival by an independent photographer.
+Let me share what I learned from the film and the literature first.

 Legend of Bhagoria Festival

 In the popular parlance, the name Bhagoria refers to Bhag.
 That could mean run away or elope, basically a time when boys run away with the girls they like.
 Another legend is that the first hero and heroine of this festival were Bhav and Gauri.
 That is Shiva and Parvati, this is how the festival gets its name.
 A third legend is that king of Bhagore conquered this area.
 And allowed men in his army to elope with the girls they fell in love at the Haat or market that takes place before the Holi festival.
 Since then over a period of time, it became a tradition that continues in some ways till date.

 The timing of the Haat just before the Holi is not just coincidental, of course, Holi is a big festival for the region.
 This is also the time when most people get money for their work and have extra cash to spend at the market.
 It is the time when everyone comes back home from wherever they are in the world.
 So it makes great sense to get married or get your children married at this point in time.
 Now, how much of this tradition still remains is anyone’s guess.